-29.11 Collective Investment Schemes Risk
+29.10 Collective Investment Schemes Risk

 The Company may make investments in collective investment schemes.
 Such investments may involve risks not present in direct investments, including, for example, the possibility that an investee collective investment scheme may at any time have economic or business interests or goals which are not fully consistent with those of the Company.
 Moreover, many alternative investment strategies give themselves significant discretion in valuing securities.
-There may be liquidity constraints and the extent to which an investee fund's securities are valued by independent sources are factors which could impact on the Company's valuation.
+You should be aware that liquidity constraints and the extent to which an investee fund's securities are valued by independent sources are factors which could impact on the Company's valuation.

-29.12 Leverage Risk
+29.11 Investment Trust Risk